-- In theory, a Winding Up Petition should be able to be prosecuted within months.
-However, in reality, I have seen some such petitions take as much as 4-5 years to be adjudicated.
+In theory, a Winding Up Petition should be able to be prosecuted within months.
+However, in reality, we have seen some such petitions take as much as 4-5 years to be adjudicated.

-Coface Country Rating: A1 -- The political and economic situation is very good.
+Coface Country Rating: A3 -- The political and economic situation is good.
 A quality business environment has a positive influence on corporate payment behavior.
 Corporate default probability is very low on average.

-Coface Business Climate Rating: A2 -- The political and economic situation is good.
+Coface Business Climate Rating: A1 -- The political and economic situation is very good.
 A basically stable and efficient business environment nonetheless leaves room for improvement.
 Corporate default probability is low on average.